Passau Bavaria, Germany Travel Guide

 Dial 110 for police (non-emergency).

-These offer thorough medical care.
+These offer thorough healthcare.

 Ensure coverage for medical emergencies, evacuation, trip cancellation, and lost/stolen luggage.
 Check for activity-specific exclusions.